Rules of the EEF Photography Competition 2014

 Condition of Registration and Entry

-1. By registering and entering the EEF Photography Awards you agree to these rules and all other terms and conditions.
+1. By registering and entering the EEF Photography Competition you agree to these rules and all other terms and conditions.

 2. All elements of the work submitted must have been originated by the entrant.
 While some retouching may have been applied, a significant majority of the final image must remain as shot.

-3. Work submitted must not have previously been entered into another competition, including previous EEF Photography Competitions (now known as the EEF Photography Awards).
+3. Work submitted must not have previously been entered into another competition, including previous EEF Photography Competitions (previously known as the EEF Photography Awards).

 4. Those who enter may not be included on the judging panel, attend the judging process, or be involved in any part of the judging procedure.